Angie Hart: Career

-It was this family disruption which led Hart to the Punters Club, a live music venue on Brunswick Street in Fitzroy, one of Melbourne's eclectic and bohemian inner suburbs.
+It was during her family disruption which led Hart to the Punters Club, a live music venue on Brunswick Street in Fitzroy.
 She frequented the venue to play pool and drink, though she was still under the legal drinking age.
 It often fell to bartender Simon Austin to eject her from the premises.
 Hart's older sister was also bartending at the Punters Club in 1989 and when Austin, a guitarist and songwriter, mentioned he was starting a band and looking for a singer, Becky Hart suggested her little sister Angie.
 Austin and Hart began writing songs together almost immediately, and with the already-recruited bass player Tim O'Connor and drummer Mark Picton, Frente! was born.